Crio-Bytes/IBD-2022-Master-Repository/PROMISES IN JAVASCRIPT/README.md

 # Introduction

-If you have a task that may take long time to complete, such as reading data from file or making a network request, you may want to perform the task concurrently, rather than sequentially.
+If you have a task that may take a long time to complete, such as reading data from a file or making a network request, you may want to perform the task concurrently, rather than sequentially.
 This can be achieved with help of Asynchronous programming.
-With help of Asynchronous programming you can continue running your program while waiting for task to complete.
+With help of Asynchronous programming, you can continue running your program while waiting for tasks to complete.

-In Javascript you can achieve Asynchronous programming with help of callbacks, Promises, and async/await.
+In JavaScript, you can achieve Asynchronous programming with help of callbacks, Promises, and async/await.
 In this micro-byte we will learn:

 1. What is Promise in JS?
 2. How to create a Promise?